How to Publish Your LLC in New York: Complete Guide (2026)

 Important: The information in your notice must exactly match what is on file with the Department of State.
 Any discrepancy can result in rejection of your Certificate of Publication.
 For detailed guidance on notice content: NY LLC Publication Ad: What to Include & How to Write

-- Call rather than email — newspaper classified departments often respond faster by phone
+- Phone contact often gets faster responses than email — newspaper classified departments tend to handle inquiries by phone

-- Ask for the total cost upfront (some newspapers quote per-line rates that can be confusing)
+- Total cost upfront is worth confirming, since some newspapers quote per-line rates that can be confusing

 The notice information must exactly match your state records.
 Even a minor discrepancy — a wrong address or misspelled name — can cause your Certificate of Publication to be rejected.